 cloned clubs' specs, nor any other consistent set of specs.

 OEM.
-For instance, the things that make a Big Bertha perform as it does
+For instance, the things that make the original Big Bertha driver

 (apart from Callaway's selection of shaft, swingweight and length) are: